annamandoki/hotel_bookings_case_study/hotel_bookings_case_study.md

 - Resort Hotel bookings are made more days in advance than City Hotel bookings; 83 days compared to 78 days.
 - Guests with no children book the least in advance; 79 days on average.
-- Guests booking through Travel Agencies or Travel Offices tend to book earlier; 87 days in advance.
+- Guests booking through Travel Agencies or Tour Operators tend to book earlier; 87 days in advance.

 What are the main factors that influence lead time?